 We have here today one of the bravest men I know, Clayton Thomas-Mueller, who like me has given his life to standing up and speaking out to bring an end to this particularly horrific Ecocide.
 Clayton speaks on behalf of the indigenous world – and what he has to say applies to many millions of indigenous people across the world who suffer similar fates, be it through destructive fossil fuel practices, mining of thorium, or the use of industrial chemicals, pesticides, GM and mono-cropping.
 Clayton, welcome.

-I reach out as a Celt and a fellow activist and as someone who greatly supports the Idle No More movement that is fast spreading across the waters from Canada and America.
-Idle No More is a Peaceful Revolution that begins with you.
+I reach out as a Celt and as someone who greatly supports the Idle No More movement that is fast spreading across the waters from Canada and America.
+Idle No More is a Peaceful Revolution that begins with each of us.

 You will all know I am sure of the Earth Charter principles, the primary principle being the respect of Earth and life in all it’s diversity.
 In-fact, the Earth Charter principles were adopted by decision of Oslo’s Community Parliament in 2003, and unlike most countries in the world Norway has embedded an environmental well-being provision in it’s Constitution.
 Tomorrow in Oslo the Nobel Peace Prize will be announced by Thorbjørn Jagland, Chairman of the Norwegian Nobel Committee, yet your leaders turn a blind eye to the finance and businesses that flow into the Tar Sands.
 Nothing is being done to stem this flow.
 A law of Ecocide will stop this.

 When our leaders fail to look to the consequences, or make decisions that lead to mass damage and destruction, that contribute to CO2 and other greenhouse gases that are in excess – then we must hold them to account.
 Decisions that lead to Ecocide are no longer justified.